 Gas fireplaces are an excellent option for adding ambiance and warmth to your home.
-But, it's getting cold out, and your fireplace is acting more like décor than a source of heat.
+But ever since it got cold out, your fireplace has been acting more like décor than a source of heat.
 The bitter weather may have you considering how to light a gas fireplace.
 Well, we have your back!
 Here is an all-inclusive guide to help make the process easy!

 Light Your Gas Fireplace With An HVAC Pro

 How Your Gas Fireplace Works

 So you want to light your gas fireplace?
-First, some background knowledge can help you be more confident whenever you light your gas fireplace.
+First, some background knowledge can help you be more confident whenever you try to do so.
 When you turn on your fireplace, gas travels through the gas line to the main burner.
 Upon release from the main burner, the gas comes in contact with the pilot light or spark ignitor (depending on what type of fireplace you have) and ignites.
 For reference, the pilot light is a continuous burning flame used to ignite the gas released from the main burner.
 A spark ignitor is a modern method since it is an electric spark used to ignite the gas.
 To learn more about general issues with your systems' pilot lights, check out our pilot light not working blog.

 Before you can light your fireplace, you must identify the type of gas fireplace in your home.
 There are three popular systems for turning your gas fireplace on: control panel, gas valve fireplace key, and electronic ignition.